Jesse & Joy: 2015-2017: Un Besito Más and wider recognition

+2018-2021: Touring and Aire

 In 2018, Jesse & Joy embarked on another international tour, beginning at Chile’s Viña Del Mar Festival, followed by the band’s homecoming to Mexico City's Arena Ciudad de Mexico.

 The duo received the 2018 Vision Award that September at the 31st Annual Hispanic Heritage Awards, which aired on PBS that month.
 The award recognizes Latinos with major contributions in music.

-Aire

 The two artists signed a deal with Kobalt Music for their worldwide publishing beginning with their 2018 single, "Te Esperé".

 In April 2019, Jesse & Joy collaborated with Colombian singer J Balvin for the single, "Mañana es Too Late.”
 The song was written by the duo, along with Poo Bear (who has worked with David Guetta, Matoma, Justin Bieber, Mariah Carey, Skrillex, Juanes, Jennifer Lopez, Fifth Harmony) and produced by Jesse and Charlie Heat (Kanye West, Madonna).
 "Mañana es Too Late" reached #1 in Mexico.

 Throughout May 2019, Jesse & Joy toured Mexico including another sold-out performance at Auditorio Nacional.

 Joy was recognized by the Latin Recording Academy as one at the Leading Ladies of Entertainment at a gala June 2019 that took place in Mexico City.
 The honor, for Latinas who "during their lives have demonstrated enthusiasm, determination, leadership, pride in their roots and an indomitable spirit in continuous form," that included Tatiana Bilboa, Martha de Bayle, Alondra de la Parra, and Soumaya Slim Domit.

 Jesse & Joy continue to tour in 2019, with shows in Latin American and the United States.

 Aire was released on June 5, 2020.

-Clichés
+2022-present: Clichés

 On May 6, 2022, Jesse & Joy released a new album.

+On August 21, 2025, Jesse & Joy were featured on British singer Robbie Williams' single "Human".